 Vegetarian stuffed shells are always a crowd pleaser: especially when they’ve got pumpkin inside!
 This pumpkin recipe has pumpkin puree mixed with ricotta and fresh sage as the filling for these jumbo shells.
 Bake them, topped with gooey cheese, in a quick marinara sauce and you’re in business.

-Instead of pumpkin pie, why not…a pumpkin shot glass dessert?
-This unique take on pumpkin pie makes the filling into vegan pumpkin mousse made by whipping coconut milk.
+Instead of pumpkin pie, why not…a pumpkin mousse that tastes just like pie filling?
+This unique spin is a vegan pumpkin mousse made by whipping coconut milk.
 And let’s just forget the crust: serving the pumpkin mousse in shot glasses topped with pumpkin seeds is cuter and easier!

 In our list of pumpkin dessert recipes, this one’s a keeper!
 Greek yogurt that’s lightly sweetened with maple syrup is layered with a pumpkin filling made of pumpkin puree, pumpkin spices and mascarpone cheese.
 Add a bit of pecan skillet granola, whipped up in just 10 minutes in a skillet, and you’re in business.
 This one also works as a healthy breakfast or fall brunch recipe.

-Speaking of snacks, these pumpkin spice fruit and nut bars are a healthy snack fit for fall.
+Speaking of snacks, these pumpkin spice no bake energy bars are a healthy snack fit for fall.
 Made of Medjool dates, cashews, and pumpkin spices, they’re full of protein and flavor.
 Make up a batch and keep them handy for when a craving hits.

 To round out our healthy pumpkin recipes are these pumpkin pancakes!
 When Alex and I breakfast, we like oat pancakes: they’re made almost fully of oat flour, they’re heartier and more filling than the typical pancake.
 These oat pancakes are made with pumpkin puree and pumpkin spices, and for a little flair: a dollop of mascarpone cheese mixed with maple syrup.
 You can omit the topping for a healthier take and go with just a drizzle of real maple syrup: these pumpkin pancakes can hold their own.